 “Out of my mind.”

-“Radiometric dating, I’ve heard of that,” Leaf says.
+“Radiometric dating, I’ve heard of that,” Leaf says ahead of them.
 “It’s when you examine an isotope of an element, measure how long it takes for half the isotope to decay into another kind, and count how much of that isotope is left in what you’re studying, right?”